alf45tar/ix4-300d/README.md

 _Skip it if you prepared the USB stick._

-Assuming `192.168.1.10` is the macOS IP address (TFTP server) and `192.168.1.111` ia an available IP address in your network, from `Marvell>>` prompt enter the following commands.
+Assuming `192.168.1.10` is the macOS IP address (TFTP server) and `192.168.1.111` ia an available IP address in your network not assigned by DHCP, from `Marvell>>` prompt enter the following commands:

 1. Set the IP address of the NAS:
    ```